doudoudedi/Tenda_AC6_heap_overflow/Route_ Heap overflow.md

 ​	The deviceid we entered is directly copied to the PTR heap memory through the strcpy function.
-The maximum size we can enter should be 0x400 bytes, but the malloc function only applied for 0x254 bytes, resulting in heap overflow
+The maximum size we can enter > 0x254 bytes, but the malloc function only applied for 0x254 bytes, resulting in heap overflow

 ​	So we first create a new device under the home control module, and then use burpsuit to capture packets
 ```